Dictator of All Dictators: L.C. Sulla

 First and foremost, the enemy soldiers and other popular supporters were executed in vast numbers.
 That was purely for punitive measures- and this was not the last wave of repressions.
 The 2nd wave- known as the proscriptions- took place that same year and they were, basically, lists of people, mainly personal and political rivals, to be killed and their properties to be seized by the state.
 Sulla rewarded those, who killed the proscribed as vigilantes, but the possessions of the proscribed were auctioned off or just given to friends of the dictator.

 This both instilled fear into the hearts and minds of Romans, helped keep loyal men in their place and, above all, gave the state extra funds.

 Good Deeds of a Good-Willing Man

-Sulla did not want to be a dictator for the sake of power, money or just sheer sadism- he took the office, because he felt a need to help Rome.
-He wanted to bring it back to its former glory, to make Rome what it was in the "times of the founding fathers"(to make Rome great again).
+Sulla did not want to be a dictator for the sake of power, money or just sheer sadism.
+He took the office because he felt a need to help Rome.
+He wanted to bring it back to its former glory, to make Rome great again as it was in the "times of the founding fathers."

 Busts of Marius and Sulla

 Lucius Cornelius Sulla was a well-meaning dictator.
-His intentions- to bring Rome back to its traditional state, to maintain order- were in no way bad.
-Only the means were not too pleasant and in no way a treat for the victims.
-This could be said about any dictator- they come with the best intentions, but end up becoming revered.
+His intentions to bring Rome back to its traditional state and to maintain order were in no way bad.
+It was only the means that were not too pleasant and in no way a treat for the victims.
+This could be said about any dictator—they come with the best intentions, but end up becoming revered.

-Among many differences between Sulla and the many tyrants of the 20th century, the most stunning one was in his term as dictator- not very long and ended by own will.
+Among many differences between Sulla and the many tyrants of the 20th century, the most stunning one was in his term as dictator.
+It was not very long and ended by his own will.